What Is Curing Of Concrete?

 i) To Complete the hydration process between cement and water.

 ii) To achieve the maximum strength of concrete.

 iii) To prevent the concrete structure from cracking.

 Methods Of Concrete Curing

 By this method, the evaporation of water is locked in the concrete surface.
-It also protects the surface from heat, wind etc. In cold climates, it prevents the concrete from freezing by preserving heat of hydration of cement.
+It also protects the surface from heat, wind, etc. In cold climates, it prevents the concrete from freezing by preserving the heat of hydration of cement.

 In this method, water is sprayed on the concrete with the help of nozzles at proper intervals.
 This method is not so effective due to the difficulty of keeping the concrete surface be moist all the time.

 Ponding is the most common method that is adopted for curing concrete floors, slabs, pavements, etc. In this method, the concrete surface is first covered with a moist wrapper for 24 hours.

 After that, the covers are then removed and a small amount of clay puddles are constructed around all the area.
 Then water is filled for final curing.

 5. Membrane Curing